Naman0701/TEXT-MODIFIER/README.md

 Django is used in back-end.
 To run this,
 Goto my-site folder then opwn powershell and run this command
->>> python manage.py runserver
+> python manage.py runserver
-The website will go live.
+//The website will go live.